Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Estimate of Chance Coincidence

-where $E_k$ is the energy of the $k$-th energy bin of the effective area, $E_k^-$ is its lower bound and $E_k^+$ is its upper bound. $\mu_S$ depends on the neutrino rate $\phi_0$ at source at energy $E_0$, and this is an input that we need to indicate before performing the test.
-If $\phi_0$ is small enough, we have $\mu_S\ll1$.
+where $H_0$ is the Hubble constant, $E_k$ is the energy of the $k$-th energy bin of the effective area, $E_k^-$ is its lower bound and $E_k^+$ is its upper bound. $\mu_S$ depends on the flux normalization at source $\phi_0$, and this is an input that we need to indicate before performing the test.
+If $\phi_0$ is small enough, we have $\mu_S\ll1$, i.e. on average the neutrino flux is too small to produce a detection.
 In this regime, the flux component $p_f$ (Eq.~\ref{eq:pf}) can be approximated as

 For the spatial component of the pdf $p_a$ we assume a Gaussian distribution of the events\footnote{Here we use the small-angle approximation, which is particularly valid near the equator, where most of IceCube's alerts are gathered \citep{abbasi2023icecat1}.}: